 - Research and analysis;

+- Statewide plans;

 - Preliminary planning activities and studies;

 - Public outreach;

 - Predevelopment/preconstruction;

 - Preliminary engineering and design work;

 - Acquisition of real property, easements, and rights-of-way;

-- Environmental review and permitting activities, including the completion of the National Environmental Policy Act (NEPA) process;
+- Environmental review and permitting activities, including the completion of the NEPA process;

 - Infrastructure preservation, rehabilitation, reconstruction, and replacement;

 - Construction activities and contingencies;

 - Environmental mitigation;

 - Operations;

 - Monitoring and reporting; and

 - Other administrative activities.

-All activities must conform to all applicable requirements, including those in Title 23, U.S.C. and 2 CFR Part 200.
+All activities must conform to all applicable requirements, including those in 23 U.S.C. and 2 CFR Part 200.
 Applicants must include all eligible activities and costs that are associated with the project as part of their application.

-WCPP funds can not be used to fund maintenance activities.
+WCPP funds may be used to purchase equipment such as cameras and detection systems for monitoring.
+WCPP funds cannot be used to fund maintenance activities.
 Per 23 U.S.C.
-116(b), it is the duty of the State DOT or other recipient to maintain, or cause to be maintained, any WCPP project.
+116(b), it is the duty of the State DOT or other recipient to maintain, or cause to be maintained, any WCPP Project.